provide-io/terraform-provider-pyvider/guides/getting-started.md

 **Time to Complete:** 10-15 minutes

 This tutorial will guide you through your first use of the pyvider Terraform provider, from installation to creating your first resources.

+!!! note "New to Pyvider?"
+    Start with the [Pyvider orientation](./pyvider-orientation.md) and the [provider tour](./provider-tour.md) if you want background on what this proof-of-concept provider includes and why you probably will not ship it to production.

 ---